DLatheron/random-api/README.md

 # random-api

-A microservice that retrieves a random number from a REST service and maitains a rolling average that can be retrieved by a call to the service.
+A microservice that retrieves a random number from a REST service, records each value and maintains a rolling average that can be retrieved by a call to the service.

 ## Running the Services